Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

     Yes, working in a game company is quite pleasant for me, firstly the atmosphere is more relaxed compared to some traditional companies, and I can find many colleagues who `share the same interest with me`, making `the time at the workplace` `enjoyable`.
 Moreover, working with code is fulfilling for me because programmers can see the `tangible results` of their work.
 I really `appreciate the immediate feedback` and sense of accomplishment `when my code runs as expected.`
 6. Is there any kind of technology you use at work?
-    Yes,
+    "Yes, since programming is closely connected to computers and `automation`, we `utilize any available technological advancements` to `aid our work`, Such as `the newly popular` generative AI models, we have `integrated` them into our toolchain to `assist` us `in` correcting our code and providing constructive advice to guide our work."
 7. Can you manage your time well when you work?
     "`I wouldn't say I'm exceptionally proficient at it,` but I do have some strategies to make my work more efficient and `organized`.
 I have a habit of making work plans on a daily, weekly, and monthly basis.
 Additionally, I learned a method for maintaining focus during work or study when I was in college.
 It's called the `Pomodoro` Technique, which involves dividing your work into 25-minute `intervals` and `dedicating yourself strictly to each timer`. `It has proven to be quite useful` for me."
 8. Who helps you most at work?
-    I think it should be my boss, while I had a mentor who is assigned by company when I just came, he is very busy and has no interest teaching rookies, so
+    I think it should be my boss, while I was `assigned` a mentor `when I first joined`, but he is a very busy, anxious person and `has no interest teaching rookies`, so `I got very limited guidance` from him.
+But fortunately, I received some valuable advice from my boss about `work methods` and `attitude`.
+He was the one who taught me the importance of professionalism `in the early stages of my career`, and I greatly appreciate `the long-lasting impact` of his advice."

+    "I've had some limited formal training, mainly focused on our `work processes`.
+As a programmer, much of my job involves `self-learning` and `seeking guidance` from experienced colleagues `when it comes to` the `specific tasks` and skills required.”

 - Why did you choose to do that type of job?
     "`When I was in high school`, I `had a strong interest in` physics.
 So, `when it came time for` my undergraduate studies, I `chose to major in` nuclear physics. `During my time at university,` I `stumbled across`/on the IT industry through some `chance encounters`, and I `developed a desire to` work in this field.
 That's why, `after graduating`, I pursued a master's degree in computer science.”

 - "As a Software Development Engineer (SDE), my primary responsibilities `involve` designing software and writing code to implement it.
 I also need to communicate with product managers to understand their business requirements.
 "And sometimes I participate in larger projects that require me to `collaborate` with other programmers.”